Cross River bushbaby: Description

 The Cross River bushbaby is a medium-sized bushbaby with little noticeable sexual dimorphism, except that the males may be slightly larger than the females.
 They have a prominent snout with a pale grey stripe on the nose which broadens out on to the forehead.
 The fur on the animal's underparts is whitish or grey and this extends onto the inside of the legs and the cheeks.
 It has black rings surrounding the large, round, chocolate brown eyes which meet between the eyes to form a face mask.
 It has naked ears, which are black in colour with some times have a pale grey ring at their base.
 The dorsal fur is generally brown grizzled with grey except that the shoulders, flanks and outer forelimbs are rufous.
 It has greyish black palms on the hands and soles on the feet.
 The long tail, which is a fifth longer than the body, is bushy along its length and is coloured dark grey to black, and sometimes has a white tip.
 Individual variation occurs in the extent of rufous on the anterior dorsal fur, tail colour and the face mask.
-The weight varies from 220g=355g.
+The weight varies from 220 to 355 g.